I think my relationship might be emotionally abusive or controlling.

 The abuser may have been calm, cool, and collected while being manipulative.
 There are no bruises or broken bones.
 Even the words themselves might seem harmless: sarcastic, subtle, offhanded, but nothing you can point to as wrong.
 It’s basically invisible, not just to your friends and family, but sometimes to you, too.

-Over time, each one adds a teeny tiny bit of uncertainty in the back of your mind.
-Eventually, they pile up, and the uncertainty grows.
-By then, you’re probably blaming yourself for most of it.
-You think you’re too sensitive or expecting too much.
-They didn’t even have to say it outright to make you feel like it’s your fault, their tone or body language said it for them.
+Over time, these moments add tiny drops of uncertainty that build into self-doubt.
+Eventually, you start blaming yourself, telling yourself you’re too sensitive or expecting too much.
+They don’t have to say it outright; their tone or body language does it for them.

 Notice how easily Bob flipped the conversation, shifting focus to Sally’s reaction and invalidating her feelings to make himself the victim.
 His choice of words wasn’t unintentional, they did exactly what he wanted them to.
 They undermined Sally, adding to her confusion, anxiety, and growing belief that she is just too sensitive.
 Meanwhile, he looks like the good guy who was trying to give her a compliment.